Businesses introduce several unique characteristics for planning purposes. Each business includes several factors:

 Current Business Value

-For example, a client with a current business with a net value of $500k entry for Net Worth purposes:
+For example, consider a client with a current business with a net value of $500,000 for Net Worth purposes:

-For business income, you will want to capture the income for the client’s cash flow purposes and tax purposes.
+For business income, it is important capture the income for both the client’s cash flow and tax purposes.

 An example of a client with gross business income of $300,000, operating expenses of $100,000 and depreciation of $75,000 is shown below.

-Cash Flow – determine the spendable cash flow from the business.
+Determine the spendable cash flow from the business:

-Taxable Income – determine the taxable income that will be reported.
+Determine the taxable income that will be reported:

-Golden Years includes a detailed annual cash flow and tax projections, so enter any changes to the income for cash flow and tax purposes by using age-change events.
+Prosper reports includes detailed annual cash flow and tax projections, so enter any changes to the income for cash flow and tax purposes in the Future Changes section.
 Be sure to include a stop age by entering the age the business income is expected to stop and zero for the dollar amounts.

 Business Sale Proceeds

 Like business income, capturing sales proceeds needs to account for the net sale income and associated taxes.
 You will need to have an assumed sale proceed and approximate tax information for the business sale.
-The best way to capture the sale varies between Easy Money and Golden Years projections due to the underlying goal vs cash flow methodologies.
+The best way to capture the sale varies between Aspire and Prosper projections due to the underlying goal-based and cash flow methodologies, respectively.

 Capture the After Tax Net Income:

-Use the [Other Income] tab in the [Income] section of the data entry to capture the assumed after-tax net income from the sale of the business, making sure to leave the [Taxable %] at 0.
-If the business will experience growth between now and the time is it received, you may enter the future income amount, or allow the program to increase it by entering an appreciation rate beginning in the current year.
-Enter a stop age in the next line of the age change table to make sure the income doesn’t continue past the year of sale.
-The income from the sale will be considered a surplus to be reinvested into retirement capital.
+Use the “Other Income” tab in the “Income” section of the data entry to capture the assumed after-tax net income from the sale of the business.
+Leave the “Percentage Taxable” at 0.
+If the business experiences growth between now and the time date of sale, you may enter the future income amount, or have the program increase it by entering an appreciation rate beginning in the current year.

-Golden Years completes a detailed annual tax analysis, so it’s best to capture the taxable income rather than simply entering the after-tax amount used for Easy Money.
+Prosper completes a detailed annual tax analysis, so it’s best to capture the taxable income rather than simply entering the after-tax amount used for Aspire.

-For the example, the pre-tax business sale income is $675k and the sale results in a net of $300k of long-term capital gain income and $100k of ordinary income shown entered in TOTAL below.
-The cash flow income is entered using the [Other Taxable Income] category under [Tax Details] rather than [Other Income] in this example.
+For the example, the pre-tax business sale income is $675,000 and the sale results in a net of $300,000 of long-term capital gain income and $100,000 of ordinary income.
+The entries below show how to model the these values.
+The cash flow income is entered using the “Other Taxable Income” category under Tax Details rather than Other Income in this example.